My rating: 4 stars

 Throughout the graphic novel, we are told how the Nord man managed to get to the South Pole and why he decided to embark on that journey, as well as discover some of the people who inhabit Early Earth and their traditional tales.
 It all started when the three sisters of Summer Island found a baby boy on the bank of a river and some magic was added to the mix.

 One of the most interesting aspects of this graphic novel is the connection we can establish with the real world.
 Some of the myths and religious tales of particular regions of Early Earth were inspired by our own, such as the Noah’s Ark and the Babel Tower.
 There is also a resemblance between the real history of humanity and what one God expects to happen in Early Earth:

 “Once humans start exploring there’ll be no stopping them.
 They’ll start trading and discovering and soon they’ll think themselves so high and mighty they won’t believe in us.”

 After finishing The Encyclopedia of Early Earth, I completely changed my mind about not liking graphic novels that much.
-I just hadn’t find one that I considered interesting enough and whose drawings and colours I loved.
+I just hadn’t found one that I considered to be interesting enough and whose drawings and colours I loved.
 They are still not one of my favourite genres, but I now really want to read more graphic novels and comics in the future.